 - 1. Confirm scene safety and ensure a protective environment for yourself and the patient - 2.
 For patient still in water, prepare for resuscitation once rescue is affected - A. Always ensure that the scene is safe before approaching the patient - B. For patient in cool, adverse environment, move to appropriate warmer setting - 3.
 Medical Initial Assessment Protocol or Pediatric Initial Assessment Protocol - 4.
 Trauma Initial Assessment Protocol or Pediatric Trauma Assessment Protocol - 5.
 Maintain airway; suction as needed - 6.
 Assess vital signs - 7.
 If apneic and pulseless, initiate CPR for the following conditions: - A. Submersion time < 30 minutes in all patients - B. Submersion time < 45 minutes and water temperature is less than 50° F - C. If submersion time unclear initiate resuscitative efforts - 8.
 Provide supplemental oxygen per patient condition to maintain $SpO_2 = 94 97\%$ - 9.
 Provide assisted ventilations with bag-valve mask and 100% oxygen if breathing or ventilatory compromise is apparent - 10.
-Albuterol: 2.5 5 mg via nebulizer for respiratory distress related to reactive airway disease - A. EMT-B may administer to patients with current prescription for beta-agonist - 11.
+Albuterol 2.5 5 mg via nebulizer for respiratory distress related to reactive airway disease - 11.
 Assess blood glucose level - A. Oral glucose for hypoglycemia and patient alert with intact gag reflex - 12.
 For suspected trauma to head or spine (history of fall from height, boating or other watercraft accident, diving accident), protect and maintain control of the cervical spine, and the thoracolumbar spine (with manual spinal motion restriction) until cervical collar placed and patient firmly secured to transport stretcher - A. Attempt to remove patient from water in a horizontal position - 13.
 Remove appropriate clothing to fully inspect extremities, chest, and abdomen for any significant injuries - A. For any illnesses or trauma is noted, refer to appropriate protocol - 14.
-For patient determined to be hypothermic, consider the following: - A. Place patient in most comfortable position and remove any wet or damp clothes - B. Insulate patient as much as possible with blanket - C. Move patient to warm ambulance as soon as possible - 15.
-For patient noted to have isolated areas of frostbite, remove any obstructive clothes or coverings and protect from further injury; leave blisters intact
+For patient determined to be hypothermic, provide the following: - A. Place patient in most comfortable position and remove any wet or damp clothes - B. Insulate patient as much as possible with blanket - C. Move patient to warm ambulance as soon as possible